 The good news is that most of these heart diseases or CVDs can be prevented easily by making healthy lifestyle choices.
 Most of these choices revolve around minimising or completely eliminating the risk factors that increase your chance of developing CVD (heart attack, stroke, heart failure, and arrhythmia).
 Controlling the risk factors can significantly reduce your chances of experiencing any heart-related complications.

-As we all know, smoking is one of the major causes around the world, for deaths due to heart attacks.
+As we all know, smoking (including vaping with Voopoo Vape) is one of the major causes around the world, for deaths due to heart attacks.
 As much as it is important to replace smoking with other alternatives such as tobaccoless nic pouches, it is also important to consider other health factors to protect your heart.
 To understand how you can improve health of your heart, it is important to first have a good understanding of the risks factors that increase your chance of developing cardiovascular disease.

 Risk Factors Associated with CVDs